Educational Opportunity Program (EOP)

 Complete and submit Jefferson Community College application online and answer the appropriate questions to indicate interest in EOP.

-Note: Application deadline is May 1st for the fall semester and October 1st for the spring semester.
+Note: Application deadline is June 31st for the fall semester.

 Receive confirmation from EOP that your application has been completed.
 Interviews (in-person or by phone) are required.
 The interview gives you an opportunity to learn more about EOP and have all of your questions answered.